kvn-31/twn_java-maven-app/README.md

 - `master` & `develop` - were used to setup Freestyle & Pipeline Jobs
 - `jenkins-shared-lib` - used to achieve the same setup using a Jenkins Shared Library
 - `increment-app-version` - an extension which increments the app version on every build and commits the changes back to the repository
+- `aws-deployment` - an extension which deploys the app on an AWS EC2 instance using ssh
+- `aws-deployment-docker-compose` - deploys the app using Docker Compose; increments the app version on every build and commits the changes back to the repository